Skip to main content

 Briskine works on Android browsers that support browser extensions.
 Chrome for Android doesn't currently support browser extensions.

-We recommend using Firefox Beta or Kiwi Browser.
+We recommend using Firefox for Android or Kiwi Browser.

 Briskine for Kiwi Browser